 Sandbags are relatively ineffective compared to purpose-designed flood protection products.
 This because of the time it takes to fill and lay them and because they don't last as long.
 So we don't provide sandbags to protect properties from flooding and strongly encourage you to use purpose-made flood protection products such as flood boards, non-return valves for plumbing and air-brick covers.
 Protecting your property from flooding is a landlord or homeowner responsibility.

-If you are a Hammersmith & Fulham resident, there are three types of flooding you may be at risk from:
+If you are a Hammersmith & Fulham resident, there are four types of flooding you may be at risk from.

-- Surface water flooding This usually happens because of thunder storms.
+This usually happens because of thunderstorms.
 It causes water to run off roofs and surrounding areas which can flood through your door or collect in your basement.
 High levels of rain can also cause sewers to overflow.
 You are more likely to be affected if you live in a basement flat.